 The Company capitalizes certain incremental costs of obtaining a contract, which includes sales commissions, based on the first-year fee upon booking of a new contract.
-These capitalized commissions are amortized on a straight-line basis over the customer life, which is determined to be five years.
+These capitalized commissions are amortized on a straight-line basis over the expected customer life, which is determined to be five years.
 As there are not commensurate commissions earned on renewals of the subscription services, the Company recognizes the commissions as expense when the renewal invoice is paid instead of capitalizing them.
-Amortization of capitalized commissions is included in sales and marketing expense and was \$0.8 million, \$0.7 million and \$0.6 million for the years ended December 31, 2022, 2021 and 2020, respectively.
+Amortization of capitalized commissions is included in sales and marketing expense and was \$1.1 million, \$0.8 million, and \$0.7 million for the years ended December 31, 2023, 2022 and 2021, respectively.